dhruv3/You-Dont-Know-JS/up & going/ch1.md

 # You Don't Know JS: Up & Going

+# My Notes
+* The JavaScript engine actually compiles the program on the fly and then immediately runs the compiled code.
+* For input use the prompt(..) function
+* JavaScript uses **dynamic typing** approach, meaning variables can hold values of any type without any type enforcement.
+* In JavaScript, each function gets its own scope.
+Only code inside that function can access that function's scoped variables.

 # Chapter 1: Into Programming

 Welcome to the *You Don't Know JS* (*YDKJS*) series.